joelpop/vaadin-flow-change-password/README.md

 ## Description

-ChangePassword is a prebuilt set of components for use in your application where a new password must be provided and confirmed.
+ChangePassword is a set of components for use in your application where a new password must be provided and confirmed.
 It is available as a panel and a dialog.
 It supports multiple uses cases, including those for users needing to change their known passwords, for users who have forgotten their passwords, and for users who need to establish both their user ID and password for a new account.

 Both the user ID and new/desired password fields support the adding of rules to match your application's requirements.
 It provides several prebuilt rules and support for adding custom rules as well.
 Each rule displays next to the input fields and gives the user feedback on if it has been satisfied.